auliaabsarikhalil/andorid-notification/README.md

 # Android Notification
-This code show simple code for android push notification using node-gcm
+Code sample for android push nofication using node-gcm

 ## How to run it
 1. [Install and setup coffee](https://www.npmjs.com/package/coffee-script)